 Cradle Mountain (Cradle Mountain - Lake St Clare National Park) is currently open to all visitors and operating in line with Government health advice.
 For park opening times and the latest information, please visit the Tasmania Parks and Wildlife Service website. www.parks.tas.gov.au/explore-our-parks/cradle-mountain

-Cradle Mountain is part of the Tasmanian Wilderness World Heritage Area and one of the most accessible, interesting and most visited places in Tasmania.
+Cradle Mountain is part of the Tasmanian Wilderness World Heritage Area and one of the most interesting and most visited places in Tasmania.

-Located at the northern end of the Cradle Mountain - Lake St Clair National Park, Cradle Mountain is surrounded by smooth glacial lakes, ancient rainforest, and unusual alpine vegetation.
+Located at the northern end of the Cradle Mountain - Lake St Clair National Park, Cradle Mountain is surrounded by glacial lakes, ancient rainforest, and unusual alpine vegetation.